Get your AA Travel Insurance quote today

 What’s covered by travel insurance?

+This could include paying for medical care if you fall ill, refunding your booking if you have to cancel or compensating you for lost or stolen personal belongings.
 It depends on the insurance provider and level of cover you choose, but most decent policies cover:

 You can also add extra cover to include things like: